nvidia-holoscan/holohub/applications/deltacast_endoscopy_tool_tracking/README.md

 ### Build Instructions

 See instructions from the top level README on how to build this application.
-Note that this application requires to provide the VideoMaster_SDK_DIR if it is not located in a default location on the sytem.
+Note that this application requires to provide the VideoMaster_SDK_DIR if it is not located in a default location on the system.
 This can be done with the following command, from the top level Holohub source directory:

 ```bash